satinder1624/JavaFX-TeamGame/README.md

 Obect Oriented Programming

-Java FX use to build two team of robots with different color which carries a random number.
-Refree robot will decide the wining team by calculating average and show one robot of that wining team in the winner section.
+JavaFX is used to draw two teams of robots with different colors and a random number associated with them.
+Referee robot will decide the winning team bycalculating average and show one winning robot of that color in the winnersection.